dhirsch1138/cc65_devcontainer_1/README.md

 **WARNING** BACK UP YOUR CODE BEFORE TRYING TO APPLY THIS UPDATE TO AN EXISTING CONTAINER VOLUME, APPLYING THE TEMPLATE MIGHT OVERWRITE ANY LOCAL CHANGES

+Documentation about the 6502 development environment is now in https://github.com/dhirsch1138/cc65_template

 # How do get this dev container on my machine?
 As you have probably noticed, there isn't much in this repo anymore.
 I moved it all into a template to its use case (you using it to code your own projects, in your own repos) easier.
 The remaining container is just a shell.